GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 In the previous plots it was hard to see differences in the models, although the results were not actually identical.
 To better highlight differences between the models we focus on the easterly flux UH, which is more sensitive to model differences than the water surface and runup.

 Figures below compare UH in runs 1 and 2 at around time=292.5s.
 This is near the time of Monai's extreme runup.
 For each domain we show both the difference plot (run 1 - run2), and the solution (run 1), using a different colour scale in each panel.
-While the differences are very similar they are not zero.
+While the differences are very small they are not zero.

 * More detail can be obtained by storing results in double precision rather than single precision.
 See the variable `output_precision` in [global_mod.f90](../../../../src/shallow_water/global_mod.f90).